 Merici College offers Year 10, 11 and 12 students the opportunity to do a traineeship or apprenticeship.
 These are called Australian School-Based Apprenticeships or ASBAs.
-The Australian School-Based Apprenticeships are part-time and they incorporate all the features of full-time traineeships and apprenticeships.
+The Australian School-Based Apprenticeships require a set set period of hours for workplace and they incorporate all the features of full-time traineeships and apprenticeships.